-Role and composition (as of July 1, 2024) Main agenda / Operational status (FY2024/3) Number of times held (FY2024/3) Board of Directors The JAPAN POST BANK Board of Directors has 14 members (five women and nine men), and of these nine are Outside Directors.
-Directors who possess diverse experience and knowledge work to oversee the Bank's operations.
-In FY2024/3, the Board of Directors discussed important matters involved in the management strategy, including formulation of the FY2025/3 management plan, the revision of the Medium-term Management Plan (FY2022/3 through FY2026/3), the compliance system, and HR Strategies.
-From the perspective of ensuring the propriety of operations, the Board of Directors also supervised business execution in an appropriate manner.
-12 times 2 Nomination Committee Comprising five directors (three of whom are outside directors), this committee determines the criteria regarding the election and dismissal of directors.
+Role and composition (as of July 1, 2024) Main agenda / Operational status (FY2024/3) Number of times hel (FY2024/3) Board of Directors (five wor AN POST BANK Board of Directors has 14 members men and nine men), and of these nine are Outside s.
+Directors who possess diverse experience and ge work to oversee the Bank's operations. , and of these nine are Outside involved in the management strategy, including formulation of the FY2025/3 management plan, the revision of the Medium-term 2 Nomination Committee Comprising five directors (three of whom are outside directors), this committee determines the criteria regarding the election and dismissal of directors.
 In addition, it determines the content of proposals regarding the election and dismissal of directors that are submitted to general meetings of shareholders.
 In FY2024/3, the Nomination Committee decided on candidates for directors and continued to hold discussions regarding the selection of director candidates for the next term.
 Moreover, the Committee continued to discuss president succession plans and other matters.
-8 times 3 Compensation Committee Comprising four directors (three of whom are outside directors), this committee decides the Policy for Determining the Details of Individual Compensation for Directors and Executive Officers.
+3 Compensation Committee Comprising four directors (three of whom are outside directors), this committee decides the Policy for Determining the Details of Individual Compensation for Directors and Executive Officers.
 It also decides the content of individual compensation for executive officers and directors.
-In FY2024/3, the Compensation Committee decided on individual compensation for executive officers and directors as well as performance-linked compensation for executive officers.
-The Committee also discussed officer compensation levels.
 5 times 4 Audit Committee Comprising five directors (four of whom are outside directors), this committee audits the execution of duties by executive officers and directors and prepares audit reports.
 The committee also determines the content of proposals regarding the election and dismissal of accounting auditors and the refusal to reelect accounting auditors to be submitted to general meetings of shareholders.
 In FY2024/3, the Audit Committee focused on auditing both internal control system improvements and initiatives to maintain and develop the business.
 In particular, steps have been taken to prevent internal crimes at the Bank's directly operated branches and at post offices by developing and strengthening comprehensive crime prevention measures and building a system to promote these measures through the JAPAN POST GROUP.
 Moreover, the Audit Committee has confirmed that steps for improvement continue to be taken.
-14 times 5 Risk Committee (Voluntary committee) As an advisory body to the Board of Directors, the Risk Committee comprises three directors (two of whom are outside directors) and two outside experts, who deliberate on important matters related to the status of risk management and provide reports and advice to the Board of Directors.
+14 times 5 Risk Committee (Voluntary committee) Committee ate on dvisory body to the Board of Directors, the Risk tee comprises three directors (two of whom are directors) and two outside experts, who deliber-mportant matters related to the status of risk ment and provide reports and advice to the Board iors.
 In FY2024/3, the Risk Committee deliberated on risks related to market operation, ALM and IT systems in light of the Bank's risk characteristics.
 In particular, it deliberated on the investment plan and the result of its assessment as well as the status for cybersecurity and other system updates, and it reported or advised the Board of Directors on important matters from among its discussions.
-7 times Role Meetings of Independent Outside Directors Based on the independent and objective positions of the independent outside directors, the purpose of the Meetings of Independent Directors is to exchange information and share awareness about important matters relating to issues of importance to the management and its governance.
-The Bank also designates all outside directors as independent directors as stipulated by the Tokyo Stock
+7 times Role Meetings of Indepen Parad on the independent and chiestive positions of of the independent outside directors, the purpose of the Meetings of Inde anandant Outsida